ingadhoc/purchase/purchase_stock_ux/README.rst

 On purchase orders:

 #.
-Add delivery status on purchases
-#.
 Add a to filter by PO with billable returns.

 On purchase lines:

 #.
-Add delivery status on purchase lines
+Add receipt status on purchase lines
 #.
 Add button on purchase lines to allow cancelling of remaining qty to be received
 #.
 Add return quantity when you return products with "To Refund" option.